lbl-srg/obc/specification/source/verification.rst

 identical to :numref:`sec_ver_spe_tes_set`, except that the elements `indicator` and `sampling` are removed because a sequence cannot have an indicator function, and because CDL simulators control the accuracy and hence a sampling time step is not needed.
+However, an time series for an indicator function can be provided, see step 4 below.

 .. code-block::
    :name: sec_ver_spe_tes_set_sce_2